 What’s Turbo Mode?
 It is the thing that will make you want to forget about belt sanders forever.
 It’s an eccentric mode for aggressive stock removal.

 It will remove up to 5 times more material than in normal random orbit sanding mode.

 So if you have a lot of rough timber or pallet planks to sand, this little beast will easily tackle any job you’ll throw its way.
 If you considering getting a belt sander, you might think again and consider this Bosh.

-It’s as aggressive as belt sander but without the risk of gouging a workpiece.
+It’s as aggressive as a belt sander but without the risk of gouging a workpiece.
 It’s also got a soft start function to reduce start-up torque.
 The simple flip of a switch changes the mode to finish one, and you have an excellent finishing RO sander that leaves very little swirl.

-The casing is made of hard plastic, and the gear housing is a rugged aluminum.
+The casing is made of hard plastic, and the gear housing is rugged aluminum.
 Also, bearings and gears and the switch are sealed against dust for extended durability.

 This sander has a vacuum port and works virtually dust-free with a shop vac attached.
 There will be a lot of dust when working in Turbo Mode, so some kind of dust collection system is a necessity.

 Dust port accepts Bosch hoses, and standard equipment VAC002 hose adapter allows connection to 1-1/4 ” and 1-1/2 ” hoses.
-Well made, durable with a selection of accessories available to tackle any job.
+Well made, and durable with a selection of accessories available to tackle any job.
 If you’re an experienced DIY-er or a professional woodworker, you’d be delighted with this tool.